florianhartig/DHARMa/README.md

 install.packages("DHARMa")
 ```

-Once the package is installed, run
+To get an overview about its functionality once the package is installed, run

 ```{r}
 library(DHARMa)